 Alarms seem like a logical option for forced entry with doors, but few people consider installing an alarm or alarms on their windows.
 Chirps, alerts, and sensors can be placed on each window, especially front and back, in order to alert the home or business owner that there has been an opening.
 Most of the time, this will also deter the robber from moving forward with their plan to steal.

 Security cameras have come a long way in the past 10 years!
 Once large, bulky, and dated, we have now replaced with sleek, small, wireless options that can be installed over windows that face out to an ally or a busy street.
 If you have windows or a large glass door, consider installing a front door camera.
 Sometimes just seeing the camera is enough to send burglars or package snatchers on their way.

 Security screens look like normal screens, but they are incredibly strong.
 Even if the glass is broken in a window, the screen will hold up increased pressure.
 Whether an intruder gets through to the screen or not, repeated hitting on a window or screen will grab the attention of neighbors to call the police, or deter the intruder altogether.

 Whatever your option is for securing your home from burglars, start with the windows.
-Signature Impact Windows and Doors specializes in securing your home from weather, burglars, the sun’s UV rays and just about any other element that can sneak in and damage your home.
+Signature Impact Windows and Doors specializes in securing homes from weather, burglars, the sun’s UV rays and just about any other element that can sneak in to damage your home.